0xB0oMa/aws-cloud-security-journey/AWS-Cloud-Security-Foundations/Encrypting-Data-at-Rest-by-Using-AWS-KMS.md

 ---

-## 3. Accessing the AWS Management Console

-- Started the lab and waited for the green status indicator.
-- Opened the console via the **AWS** link.

-> 📸 **Screenshot 3:** Lab landing page with the green status indicator and AWS Details panel.

----

 ## 4. Task 1: Creating an AWS KMS Key

 - Opened the **AWS KMS console** → **Customer managed keys** → **Create key**.